-A murder investigation has been launched following the discovery of a male body in the Larnaca district over the weekend, believed to be that of a Bangladeshi student which had been missing for more than a week.
+A murder investigation has been launched following the discovery of a body in the Larnaca district over the weekend.
+The body is believed to be that of a Bangladeshi student which had been missing for more than a week.

-“There are indications that personal items found at the scene belong to the abducted student,” the police told the Cyprus Mail.
+“There are indications that personal items found at the scene belong to the abducted student,” the police told the Cyprus Mail, with 22-year-old Bangladeshi national Shahruar Ahmed Emon having gone missing last week.

-On Sunday, the police proceeded to arrest a 22-year-old suspect on the basis of a court warrant.
+On Sunday, the police proceeded to arrest a 22-year-old suspect in connection with the case.

 “During questioning, the arrested person allegedly admitted guilt in the kidnapping case as well as the murder of the abductee,” the police said.

-The suspect then led investigators to a specific area in the Larnaca district, where they found a man’s body and a knife, which the suspect claimed was the murder weapon.
+The suspect then led investigators to the man’s body and found a knife, which the suspect claimed was the murder weapon.

 During the examination, it was determined that the body had sustained injuries from a sharp object.

-According to the police, various belongings of the victim were found at the scene and there are indications that the body belongs to the missing student.
+According to the police, various items belonging to the victim were found at the scene, and there are indications that the body belongs to the missing student.

-The 22-year-old student, Shahruar Ahmed Emon from Bangladesh was believed to have been abducted in Larnaca after leaving his home in Oroklini to start a job at a local factory on June 12.
+Emon was believed to have been abducted in Larnaca after leaving his home in Oroklini to start a job at a local factory on June 12.

 He later sent a message with his location to a friend and messaged his father, asking for help, before communication stopped.

-The father of the student then reportedly received several calls and a ransom demand from an unknown individual demanding money in exchange for his son’s release.
+The student’s father then reportedly received several calls and a ransom demand from an unknown individual demanding money in exchange for his son’s release.

 Investigations into the case are ongoing.